Thank you for reading our post, please rate this article at the end.

 Step 4

-Back blows are the first first-aid technique you should employ to help a choking person.
+Back blows are the first-aid technique you should employ to help a choking person.
 It requires you to provide five short, sharp blows between the shoulder blades.

 Here’s a step-by-step method for performing the back blows: